 - Book your space quickly because space fills up fast once the semester starts!
 Think about the expected number of people you envision attending, and book your space accordingly.
-R25, the University online booking site, has the capability to help you book a room anywhere on campus, as well as book a space for tabling in the Union.
-Note: Reservations may only be made by SA-chartered organizations, University-recognized groups or faculty/staff.
-Each student organization can select only one person to be its contact.
+The Bthere Room Scheduling System has the capability to help you book a room in most places on campus, as well as book a space for tabling in the Union.

-- Event Planning Checklist - Use this basic checklist to assist your group in planning a successful event.
+- Use the Event Planning Checklist to assist your group in planning a successful event.
 Remember, we may not have all of the specifics that your event requires on this sheet, so brainstorm prior to starting your event planning to make sure everything gets covered!

 Planning a large-scale, campus-wide event?
 Take a look at the Procedures for Scheduling Large Scale Events.

-- Will you need inflatables or games?
-Taylor Rental in Vestal is just one of many local providers!
+Will you need inflatables or games?
+Taylor Rental on Front Street is just one of many local providers!

 Step #2 — Arrange and finalize your needs: GET READY!

-If part of a recognized SA group - check the Student Association Treasurer's Handbook for policies and tips.
-This can be acquired by contacting the Student Association at 607-777-7777.
+If part of a recognized SA group, check with the Student Association Financial VP in the SA Office for policies and tips.

 Other possible funding resources: